swissup/swissup.github.io/m1/easytabs/use-cases.md

 ### Disable native tabs in Magento 1.9 RWD theme

-There 3 ways of dealing with native tabs:
+There are 3 ways of dealing with native tabs:

 - ###### Hide tabs with css